Kim Kardashian shows support for Texas woman on death row - NewsBreak

 In 2007, Lucio’s 2-year-old daughter, Mariah, was found with bruises and bite marks, and a pathologist testified that it was the worst case of child abuse she’d ever seen, reported Nexstar station KXAN .

-Lucio has denied she fatally beat her 2-year-old daughter, and her lawyers are hopeful new evidence will stop her execution.Ye, formerly Kanye West, no longer headlining Coachella
+Lucio has denied she fatally beat her 2-year-old daughter, and her lawyers are hopeful new evidence will stop her execution.‘Don’t say gay:’ Ohio introduces bill similar to Florida’s

 According to court records, Lucio, who was on drugs at the time of her daughter’s death, told police the girl fell down the stairs.
 She later admitted to spanking the child, somewhat forcefully, according to the KXAN report.